 Level 0 – Pre-classical

-Students are taught basics of coordination, right and left, same hand/foot and opposite hand/foot, as well as fine motor skills.
+Students ages 3-6.5 years old are taught basics of coordination, such as right and left, same hand/foot and opposite hand/foot, balance, as well as fine motor skills.
+Students identify body parts like different fingers and parts of the foot and legs.
 Classes include hand gestures and prayer songs (shlokas), stances, walking, animal movements, and other non-adavu components of Bharathanatyam.

 - Movement